Ultra-high Resolution Image Segmentation via Locality-aware Context Fusion and Alternating Local Enhancement: Our Proposed Methodology

 Given a local patch, there are many candidate context regions.
 In practice, we design the following three types of context regions.
 (1) We set the size of the candidate context subject to $w_u = \lambda w \text{ and } h_u = \lambda h, (\lambda \geq 1, w_u \leq W, h_u \leq H)$, and its center aligned with the center of the local patch (see the examples in Figs.~\ref{fig:teaser} and ~\ref{fig:framework}).
 (2) The largest context we can utilize is exactly the whole image, i.e., $U_k \equiv \dot{I}$, dubbed \textit{global context}.
 (3) The smallest context is the patch itself, dubbed \textit{local context}, i.e., $w_u \equiv w \text{ and } h_u \equiv h$.
 Generally, the larger contexts offer more contextual cues that may be responsible for large regions or objects, while the smaller ones provide more details that may be attributed to small regions or objects.
-Before feeding into network, the contexts will be normalized as the same dimension as the local patch.
+Before feeding the contexts along with local patch into network, they will be rescaled as the same dimension as the local patch in order to reduce the computation overhead.